wp-plugins/cool-fade-popup/readme.txt

 Plugin URI: http://www.gopiplus.com/work/2011/01/08/cool-fade-popup/
 Tags: popup, popups, announcement, offers, unblockable, ads, advertising tool, advertisment, cool, fade in Requires at least: 3.4
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 8.1
+Stable tag: 8.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sometimes its useful to add a popup to your site to show your ads, announcement.
+Sometimes its useful to add a popup to your site to show your announcement, ads.
 Using this plug-in you can create unblockable popups for your site.

 == Description ==